db-cs-students/Pinboard-Project/README.md

 # Pinboard Project

 **Note:** This project has been adapted from the official Repl.it Docs.
-Much of the content has been updated to include use of GitHub and GitFlow.
+Much of the content has been updated to include use of Git.

 **Table of Content**